 Step 4: Grill the tenderloin

-- Place the meat on the grill (over the drip pan) with the fattiest side facing up.
+- Place the meat on the grill (over the drip pan).

 - Cover the grill.

-- Grill the tenderloin for about 30 minutes or until it registers 155°F on an instant-read thermometer.
+- Grill the tenderloin for about 15 minutes on each side or until it registers 155°F on an instant-read thermometer.

 Step 5: Let it rest